Protect yourself from smishing scams with this simple guide

 In smishing, cybercriminals take advantage of the fact that people are sometimes more trusting of messages they receive on their phone than messages that reach them over email.
 But smishing attacks can be just as dangerous as email-based ones.

-Smishing messages usually use something called social engineering to get you to reply or click on a link.
+Smishing messages usually use social engineering to get you to reply or click on a link.
 Social engineering is a type of psychological manipulation that taps into feelings like fear, guilt, or greed, to convince people to engage with a message.
 The scammer will often create a sense of urgency, prompting victims to act without thinking in order to avoid perceived risks.

 Common smishing scams